A Week of Switching, Shifting, and Stretching

 How to Make My Thinking More Flexible

+Empower children on the spectrum to be more flexible!
 This picture book assists children on the autism spectrum, and any child for that matter, to improving their executive function skills.
-Specifically, children are guided to examine their black-and-white thinking in order to begin to think more flexibly .
-Using repeated rhymes and illustrations, the child begins to recognize that the more flexible her thinking, the better she can cope with the challenges that life presents, ultimately leading to fewer meltdowns.
+Specifically, A Week of Switching, Shifting, and Stretching How to Make My Thinking More Flexible guides children to examine their black-and-white thinking in order to start adaptive thinking.
+Using repeated rhymes and illustrations, the child begins to recognize that the more flexible their thinking, the better they can cope with the challenges that life presents, ultimately leading to fewer meltdowns.

 MEET THE AUTHOR